decorative image

 Immune Modulation and Cell Replacement Therapies:

-• Development of immunomodulation/tolerance strategies, including cell-based, to prevent, revert or slow progression of type 1 diabetes.
+• Development of immunomodulation/tolerance strategies, including cell-based, to prevent, revert, or slow the progression of type 1 diabetes.

 • Development and optimization of engineered islet cell replacement sources with improved transplant graft attributes, including but not exclusive to: graft function durability under transplantation and metabolic stress; graft survival with lowered or no systemic immunosuppression and non-invasive quantitative monitoring of graft mass.

-• Novel biomimetic and immuno-engineering strategies for the development of immune evasive cells/islets and biomaterials/devices for successful long-term engraftment with no need of systemic immunosuppression.
+• Novel biomimetic and immuno-engineering strategies for the development of immune evasive cells/islets and biomaterials/devices for successful long-term engraftment with no need for systemic immunosuppression.

 • Development of reproducible methods that improve yield/viability/function of islets/insulin-producing cells and allow their ex-vivo expansion for transplantation.